Open-Transactions/protocol-docs/spec/SectionFormat.md

 leading dashes, followed by the BEGIN keyword and a type specifier, ending with five dashes: `-----BEGIN $type-----`

-A document MUST NOT contain lines starting with two dashes that are not section markers.
-In order to encode a line like this, the dash-space (ASCII `0x2d 0x20) escape sequence can be prepended when encoding the document.
-During decoding, the sequence must be removed from the beginning of a line before adding it to the payload.

 The section marker line is followed by headers, in the form of header lines.
 Header lines have the format `Key: Value`, where key and value are separated by a colon-space sequence (ASCII `0x3a 0x20`).